leah-jala/Portfolio2-Quiz-Geography/README.md

 # Around the World Pub Quiz
 ## Introduction
-This game has been created to fulfill Code Institute's Portfolio Project 2 course requirement.
+This [Around the World](https://leah-jala.github.io/Portfolio2-Quiz-Geography/) quiz has been created to fulfill Code Institute's Portfolio Project 2 course requirement.
 The course objective was to build an interactive front-end site using HTML, CSS and Javascript, which should allow users to interact with the site adn alter the way the site presents data.

 As a product of the fictional company, "Pub Quiz Wiz, the goal of the quiz is to help players gain knowledge for that next pub quiz.
 I choose the theme of geography because it is a weak area for many people, as it is not a topic given limited focus in schools.

 ![Am I Responsive image](docs/read-me-images/am-i-responsive.JPG)

 ## Design